 His refusal to provide any further information in relation to the refugees the US is supposed to be taking off our hands is cynical and unacceptable.
 Turnbull has won favourable headlines in the wake of having Trump reconfirm the deal.
-But as we don’t know the fine print – for starters, the rough number of people likely to be accepted, and when they could start to leave – we can’t judge how much praise Turnbull deserves for either the deal or the confirmation.
+But as we don’t know the fine print – for starters, the rough number of people likely to be accepted, and when they could start to leave – we can’t judge how much praise the Prime Minister deserves for either the deal or the confirmation.

 This is media manipulation at its worst.
 There is no legitimate justification for that secrecy; Turnbull’s suggestion that it’s all a matter for the US sounds a fob off.

-When Turnbull was pressed to express an opinion about aspects of the Trump executive order, he simply slid around the issue.
+When Turnbull was pressed to express an opinion about aspects of the executive order, he simply slid around the issue.